gabrie30/kuve/README.md

-  exec        Execs into the first running pod and container of a namespace help        Help about any command images      Returns a list of images deployed into namespace logs        Get logs from pods and containers in a given namespace podnode     View which node a given pod in a given namespace is running on (gcp clusters only) secrets     Base64 decode and view secrets from a given namespace
+  exec        Execs into the first running pod and container of a namespace help        Help about any command images      Returns a list of images deployed into namespace logs        Get logs from pods and containers podnode     View which node a given pod in a given namespace is running on (gcp clusters only) secrets     Base64 decode and view secrets from a given namespace
 ```